Table of Contents

 1. MS Dhoni (India)

-Of course, when his team is batting, wicket keeper Dhoni can conserve his energy behind the stumps.
+Of course, when his team is in the field, wicket keeper Dhoni can conserve his energy behind the stumps.

 2. AB de Villiers (South Africa)